kwinter745321/PicoDisplay/Examples/README.md

 This invokes the program.

-By the way, your code is saved within the Pico, so the next time you connect it to the desktop the code is stil there.
+By the way, your code is saved within the Pico, so the next time you connect, the code is stil there.